ELC/Comparisons/Online_IDEs.md

 These are 4 scripting languages from the Top 6 most active repositories on Github* so this may imply in some way that focusing on little projects and small teams is closer to the general scenario

 \* Information extracted from GitHut.
 [Source](http://githut.info/)

-    Only completely free of charge IDE will be consider, not necessarily being them open-source or free software

 The following scenarios have time-tested solutions:
 - Systems Administrators: use software installed by default in every server such as vim or nano